thegetty/quire-docs/content/api-docs/shortcodes.md

 ## `q-table`

 Note: Original version of this was tabled.
-Still looking for better solution for complext tables.
+Still looking for better solution for complex tables.

 See: [Figures](figures/index.html)